The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Hybrid Inheritance?</summary>

-- The combination of two or more than two inheeritance is called hybrid inheritance.
+- The combination of two or more than two inheritance is called hybrid inheritance.
 - It can be combination of any two or more than two inheritance (single, multilevel, hierarchical)
 - In this type of inheritance at least three class are compulsory.